kevinveenbirkenbach/cymais/roles/web-redirect-domains/README.md

 ## Dependencies

-- `srv-web-https`: A role for setting up HTTPS for Nginx
+- `srv-web-7-6-https`: A role for setting up HTTPS for Nginx
 - `letsencrypt`: A role for managing SSL certificates with Let's Encrypt

 ## Author Information